 Giving Your Body the Rest it Deserves: Self-Care Practices

 Regardless of your lifestyle choices, occupation and day-to-day demands, life sees to it that our bodies will experience a little wear and tear.
 No one is above this, and as we age, the impact of this accumulation of tension and stress is felt with greater blatancy.
+That is why incorporating self-care practices into our routine is so important.

 Thankfully, we have the choice to perceive this as an invitation to gift our bodies with some much deserved tender, love and care.